FMJ Truncated Cone: FMJ-TC Bullets Explained

-This type of bullet is pretty popular overall and is the best of both worlds to some.
-It’s more aerodynamic and accurate than a flat tip but not quite like a boat tail.
-The lack of exposed lead can be a perk with some brands that fully cover it and lots of ranges don’t mind exposed lead at the rear of the bullet.
+More aerodynamic and accurate than a flat tip, but not quite like a boat tail, this type of ammo is a popular choice.
+The lack of exposed lead can be a perk with some brands that fully cover it (many ranges don’t mind exposed lead at the rear of the bullet).